 In this post, we will discuss how blog post length affects SEO and the pros and cons of shorter versus longer blog posts.
-This post is up-to-date as of March 2018 to support the most recent evidence.

 The Ideal Blog Post Length for SEO

 Research shows that in order to perform well in search engine rankings, all of the content that you post on your blog should contain a minimum of 300 words.
 Why is this you ask?
 This is because studies have shown that 300 words is the length that should be considered the minimum word count necessary in order for blog posts to be recognized and ranked in search engines.
 This is mainly the case because a blog post needs at least this many words for you to be able to incorporate keyword research and other critical SEO optimization into content.

 300 words may be the minimum ideal word count, however, research shows that posts containing more than 1,000 words rank best with search engines for many reasons.
 More importantly, according to Forbes, blog posts containing over 1,500 words were over 68% more likely to be shared on Twitter and over 22% more likely to be liked on Facebook compared to shorter posts.
 On the downside, longer posts are more difficult to write, and often readers prefer shorter content that is easier to digest.